Policy support and investments required to promote wind energy

 Share:

-Wind accounts for 14 per cent of the annual consumption of energy in the EU where Denmark’s annual 40 per cent is met through it.
+Wind accounts for 14 per cent of the asEU's annual energy consumption, whereas Denmark's annual 40 per cent is met through it.

-Germany leads in cumulative capacity and installations in Europe but last year it reported market contraction due to local opposition, shift from FITs to auctions and difficult permitting procedures.
+Germany leads in cumulative capacity and installations in Europe, but last year, it reported market contraction due to local opposition, the shift from FITs to auctions and difficult permitting procedures.

-The lack of investment, the lack of promotion, and the lack of incentivisation have led to underutilization of the green energy options in the UK and the continent.
+The lack of investment, the lack of promotion, and the lack of incentivization have led to the underutilization of green energy options in the UK and the continent.

-The use of modern technology based on futuristic turbine designs can improve capacity and the new turbines can re-power the existing wind farms.
+Modern technology based on futuristic turbine designs can improve capacity, and the new turbines can re-power the existing wind farms.

 Emissions responsible for extreme weather patterns across the EU

-The warning of Europe heatwave danger has been issued by Spanish meteorologists who claim, not just Britain many countries in the continent are witnessing potentially dangerous heat wave condition, which could climb 40 degree Celsius in the hottest regions of Italy, Spain, Germany and France as hot winds from Sahara are blowing towards these areas.
+The warning of Europe heatwave danger has been issued by Spanish meteorologists who claim not just Britain but many countries in the continent are witnessing potentially dangerous heat wave conditions, which could climb 40 degree Celsius in the hottest regions of Italy, Spain, Germany and France as hot winds from Sahara are blowing towards these areas.

 Higher Investments required

-Some experts believe proper political support can help to generate wind energy, which can be cheaper than fossils where the cost per KWH has been declining for both onshore and offshore deployment and some new emerging market is generating higher capacity using modern equipment.
+Some experts believe proper political support can help to generate wind energy, which can be cheaper than fossils, where the cost per kWh has been declining for both onshore and offshore deployment.
+Some new emerging market is generating higher capacity using modern equipment.

-The economics of installation is the primary driver, on the contrary, in China and the US, the demands are driven by tax credits, while, the global demand resulted from tenders and market-based policies.
+The economics of installation is the primary driver; on the contrary, in China and the US, the demands are driven by tax credits, while the global demand results from tenders and market-based policies.

-The electricity demand continues to grow which can reach 491TWh in 2050 and the peak energy demand could be double the current levels.
+The electricity demand continues to grow, reaching 491TWh in 2050, and the peak energy demand could double the current levels.
 The growth will need 20 per cent more power generation capacity.

 The regional heating system should be changed to ensure the domestic requirements are delivered through renewable.
 In a country like the UK, the emission targets can be achieved by 2050 only by overhauling the system related to heating, transportation and electricity.